C# Program Structure#

 Starting yet another line

-Do you see how the output shows the differences between WriteLine
+Do you see how the output shows the differences between WriteLine and Write?

 If we added another printing statement, where would the beginning of